aleosin/blank/README.md

 ### How to develop
 * Run command `docker-compose exec frontend yarn start` to have <http://localhost:3000> for development of SPA application with live reload feature.
 * Python application also uses live reload, no special processes and ports needed.

+### Supported features
+* You can sign in with superuser account
+* You can sign out then

+To be continued.

+Next is upcoming